 Truthfully, not all data can be recovered.
 Depending on the extent of damages of the hard drive, some situations of data loss can be permanent.
-In case of unrecovered data, user need not pay anything.
+In case of unrecovered data, customer would not be charge for anything.

 It is also critical that data and personal information is protected.
-Even if the data being recovered are of a personal nature such as home videos and photos, our client’s privacy is always respected.
+Even if the data being recovered are of a personal nature such as home videos and photos, customer privacy should always be respected.